 A primary place of residence doesn’t offer tax benefits, but what happens if you rent out a portion of the property you live in?
 If you lease part of your property, the rent received is regarded as assessable income.

 As the property is income-producing, you’re entitled to claim a percentage of the property expenses as well as any eligible property depreciation.
 The percentage you can claim is based on how much of the property is being leased.
-For example, if you lease out a single bedroom, you can only claim expenses related to renting out that part of the house.
+For example, if you lease out a single bedroom, you can only claim expenses related to that portion of the house.

-A tax depreciation schedule will outline the depreciation deductions available and an accountant can discuss the final percentage you’re able to claim based on your financial position.
+A tax depreciation schedule will outline the depreciation deductions available and an accountant will calculate the final percentage you’re able to claim based on the portion of the home producing income.

 Living in your investment property while renovating

 As mentioned above, living in an investment property can affect the depreciation deductions you can claim.
-According to legislation introduced in 2017, investors are unable to claim deductions for the decline in value of previously used plant and equipment found in second-hand residential properties.
+Legislation introduced in 2017 states that investors are unable to claim deductions for the decline in value of previously used plant and equipment found in second-hand residential properties.